thermogl/TIXboxLiveEngine/README.md

 You can create as many engines as you need (effectively, one engine represents one account).

 ### Signing in / out

+**Straight forward, just provide an email and password.
+The engine will encode them correctly.**

 	[engine signInWithEmail:@"some email" password:@"some password" callback^(NSError * error){
 		if (error){